Tom Paulin

-Thomas Neilson Paulin (born 25 January 1949 in Leeds, England) is a Northern Irish poet and critic of film, music and literature.
+Thomas Neilson Paulin (born 25 January 1949) is a Northern Irish poet and critic of film, music and literature.
 He lives in England, where he was the G. M. Young Lecturer in English Literature at Hertford College, Oxford.
+In the 1990s and 2000s, Paulin was noted for his frequent appearances on British television as a commentator, particularally on the programme Newsnight Review.